 - Employees from outside the European Economic Area (EEA) and Switzerland.

-- For employees coming from the so-called ‘new' EU member states, Bulgaria and Romania, which joined the European Union on 1 January 2007, a work permit is also required.
+- For employees coming from the so-called ‘new' EU member states, Croatia, a work permit is also required.

 - If you wish to employ a self-employed person, you are also required to have a work permit, unless the foreigner already has a residence permit to work as a self-employed person.